knowledgepixels/nanopub-http/README.md

 Edit `docker-compose.override.yml` to adjust the settings (don't edit `docker-compose.yml`, as it can lead to problems when updating).

+## Nanopubliations

+The nanopublications need to comply with the [Nanopublication Guidelines](https://nanopub.net/guidelines/working_draft/).
+They are based on [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/) and can be expressed in the RDF notations that support graphs/context, such as [TriG](https://www.w3.org/TR/trig/).
+See the [examples](examples/) for further information.

-## Signing and Publishing Nanopublications
+## Signing and Publishing

 Once the Nanopub HTTP service is running, nanopublications can be signed and published with POST requests like this one: